TheDataShed/eks-terraform-demo/README.md

 ### Clean Up

+#### Sample Application

+You can delete the sample application by deleting its namespace:

+    kubectl delete namespace guestbook

+#### Cluster
 Delete the cluster and associated resources with:

     terraform destroy -var-file=../global.tfvars

 This will destroy all the resources at once and will probably fail if you've made any manual edits to the resources.

+If you've deployed any external services such as the example guestbook, make sure you delete those first, or the AWS load balancers won't be deleted.

 ***todo** apply and destroy wrapper scripts.*